Pmarti53/python-newsfeed/README.md

 ## Description
-This app is a platform created so that users can easily share ideas and thoughts.
-This is an easy to use social media web application that allows users to connect with others by posting thoughts, replying to other thoughts and more.
+This app uses Python to refactor an existing application that was originally built using Node.js.
+The app, called Just Tech News, is a website where users can post, upvote, and comment on links to news articles.
+Instead of using Node.js as the back-end language and Handlebars.js as the templating engine, using Python to create the app and the Python Flask framework to create the application’s views.

 ## Website
 The live version can be found here